"

 About the annotated bibliography

 An annotated bibliography is a bibliography (list of sources) with additional notes.
-For the deep-dive project, the annotated bibliography allows you to see the article they are using and their process for choosing it.
+For the Deep Dive project, the annotated bibliography enables you to see the article they are using and their process for choosing it.

 An annotated bibliography has the following areas: